Sandy Spring Friends School

 One of SSFS's core values is community, and ours grows each year, with new families joining returning families and friends to build upon traditions and make the School an even more vibrant place to learn, work, play, and support one other.
 The Parents' Association's Friends Day offers a great opportunity for parents/guardians, students, and faculty/staff to connect, learn, and have fun together.
 See details below!

-Upper School Student Leadership Retreat
+US Student Leadership Retreat 2024

 The Friday before the 2024-2025 school year began, student representatives from Torch (Upper School student government), dorm committee clerks, and OIEJB ambassadors gathered for a full-day leadership workshop.
 Led by US Dean of Students Candice Ashton, Director of Residential Life Josie Ross, and Director of OIEJB Hayes Davis, the day offered an opportunity for students to understand the principles of servant leadership, learn the basics of clerking a MFW with a Concern for Business, talk about goals and aspirations for the new year, discuss what the Quaker SPICES mean to them, and brainstorm ways to help foster a positive culture of belonging and support among students.